 Quality Control for pyranometer data

 When measuring solar radiation with a pyranometer, it is important to look at the data before accepting the measurements.
 There are several issues that can result in incorrect data.
-For instanc; dirt on the sensor dome or structures around the measurement location affect the instrument from time to time.
+For instance; dirt on the sensor dome or structures around the measurement location affect the instrument from time to time.
 Dirt on the sensor can easily be spotted during routine cleaning of the sensor.
 Shadows from superstructures will become visible in the data when looking at multiple consecutive days.
 This note will mainly focus on the events that are not so easily identified, especially frost and dew on the dome of the sensor.
-Depending on the geographic location, frost and dew events can account for over 10 % of the sunshine duration.
+Depending on the geographic location, frost and dew events can account for over 10 % of the time the sun is above the horizon.
 Luckily, they can easily be suppressed by heating and ventilating the instrument.

 What affects the measurement?